sindresorhus/get-port/readme.md

 });
 ```

-Optionally, pass in a preferred port:
+To pass in a preferred port:

 ```js
 getPort({port: 3000}).then(port => {